 With Virtuozzo Containers, a single operating system kernel can support multiple isolated virtualized instances instead of just one.
 From an end user standpoint, these instances, called Containers, look and feel like a real server.
 This approach provides a common, secure virtualization layer that allocates a single set of system resources across all Containers.
 The result: a leaner, more efficient virtualization layer with bare-metal performance.

 If you’re a service provider or SaaS ISV, this approach translates into higher ratios of virtual servers to physical servers, near-native server performance, and unique advantages for managing a virtual environment.

 Measuring System Containers Density

 This graph depicts a density test comparison of CentOS 7 KVM and Virtuozzo Containers.
 Each virtualization solutions was loaded by a number of clients sending requests to every server at fixed rate.
 While adding more and more servers, we monitored the average response time and stopped the test when it reached the preset limit (200ms).
-As you can see, CentOS 7 KVM was able to handle 130 servers simultaneously, while Virtuozzo Containers can run more than 200 servers with the identical performance.
+As you can see, CentOS 7 KVM was able to handle 130 instances simultaneously, while Virtuozzo Containers can run more than 200 instances with the identical performance.